 Wow.
 I don't think I can answer that.
 I have a terrible habit in that I won't give up on books I'm not getting along with.
 I'll persevere to the bitter end.
 I suppose one book I didn't get on with is Lolita.
 Some say it's the best novel ever written, but I was bored by it.
 From personal experience, Lolita seems to split readers along gender lines.
 I haven't done an empirical study to back that up though.

-That’s a good question!
-It didn’t quite make me cry, but Frankenstein broke my heart a little bit.
+Good question!
+It didn't quite make me cry, but Frankenstein broke my heart a little bit.

 I prefer physical books, but I travel a lot for Alas & Boots so I'm on a Kindle more often.